 Lumbar spinal stenosis — transforaminal lumbar interbody fusion surgery

-Spinal stenosis — the narrowing of the spinal canal — commonly occurs in the lower back, due to age-related compression and gradual degeneration of the spine.
+Spinal stenosis, or spinal narrowing, commonly occurs in the lower back due to age-related compression and gradual degeneration of the spine.
 This form of spinal stenosis often results in chronic lower back pain, with possible radiating pain in the buttock and leg.
 As spinal stenosis continues to worsen, you might find yourself having difficulty performing hobbies and activities that include bending, twisting, or running.
 Severe cases of lumbar spinal stenosis may result in limited daily activity, such as standing for long periods or walking.

-If you have been diagnosed with lumbar spinal stenosis, speak with your physician about conservative treatments, such as physical therapy, yoga, and pain medication, to help alleviate your pain.
-Mild cases of lumbar spinal stenosis respond well to conservative pain management.
-However, if you are not finding lasting relief from conservative therapy, you might consider trying a different treatment option to help relieve your chronic back pain.
+If you have been diagnosed with lumbar spinal stenosis, speak with your doctor about conservative treatments, such as physical therapy, yoga, and pain medication, to help relieve your pain.
+Many cases of lumbar spinal stenosis often respond well to conservative therapies.
+However, if you are not finding lasting relief from conservative therapy, you might consider trying a surgical approach to help relieve your chronic back pain.

 One of the most common minimally invasive stabilization procedures we perform for lumbar spinal stenosis is a transforaminal lumbar interbody fusion.
-During this procedure, the surgeon will cut a small, 1-inch incision in the lower back.
-Through this incision, the surgeon will move aside surrounding muscles and soft tissue without disruption to access the spine.
-Once the spine is accessed, the damaged or diseased disc that is protruding and causing the spinal canal to narrow will be removed, and an implant will immediately be placed in the empty disc space to stabilize the spine and help prevent future deterioration.
+During this procedure, the surgeon will make a small incision, about an inch in length, in the lower back.
+Through this incision, the surgeon will gently move aside surrounding muscles and soft tissue to access the spine.
+Once the spine is accessed, the damaged disc that is causing the spinal narrowing and instability will be removed, and an implant will be placed in the empty disc space to stabilize the spine and help prevent future nerve compression.

-Our minimally invasive transforaminal lumbar interbody fusion is performed as an outpatient procedure at one of our world-class surgery facilities across the country.
+Our minimally invasive transforaminal lumbar interbody fusion is performed as an outpatient procedure at our state-of-the-art facilities across the country.

 An effective alternative to traditional open back fusion